hong1911/Machine-Learning-with-Streamlit/README.md

 # Machine Learning Deployment on Streamlit Example

 This repository provides a simple example of deploying a machine learning model using Streamlit.
 Streamlit is a Python library that allows you to create web applications for your machine learning models with ease.
-Visit the link to experience the app: https://machine-learning-app.streamlit.app/
+Visit this link to experience the app: https://machine-learning-app.streamlit.app/

 ## Project Overview